gethin101/Custom-75KB/README.md

-# About
+# Gethin 75%
-This is the repo for my custom 75% mechanical keyboard with macro keys powered by a Raspberry pi pico and KMK firmware I designed and built during Hackclub's Blueprint program - [project link](https://blueprint.hackclub.com/projects/12386)
+My custom 75% mechanical keyboard with macro keys powered by a Raspberry pi pico and KMK firmware I designed and built during Hackclub's Blueprint program - [project link](https://blueprint.hackclub.com/projects/12386)
 # Keys
-My keyboard is a 75% keyboard with 85 normal keys and 8 custom macro keys so a total of 93 keys.
+My keyboard is a 75% keyboard with a total of 93 keys - 85 normal and 8 custom macro keys.

 Here is the link to my [keyboard layout](https://www.keyboard-layout-editor.com/#/gists/a3df558aee879b924d336356534e8c5d)